Hometown: Stone Mountain, Georgia

-Best Adjective to Describe You: Joyful
+Best Adjective to Describe You: Gregarious

 In 20 words or less, what is the best thing about being part of this department?

 The supportive biology majors working together to help each other succeed.

 What is your advice to first years and sophomores about getting connected to this department?

 Talk to everyone!
 You never know who you may meet that could help you achieve your goals.
 It may be a student, TA, or professor but don’t be afraid to put yourself out there.

 What is the most valuable thing you’ve learned at K?

 Never compare yourself to others.
 Always be thirsty for knowledge and hard work pays off.

 What has been your favorite class at K?
 Why?